Prevent unprivileged accounts from reading the configuration of the certification authority

 In addition to possible misconfigurations, attackers can obtain information about the policy module used on the certification authority.

-For example, we can use the following certutil command to display the settings of the certification authority:
+With this information, we can use another certutil command to display the settings of the certification authority:

 certutil -v -config "{DNS-Name-CA}\{Common-Name-CA}" -getreg CA